 After the Welcome Unit, there are 5 content units.
-A unit is made up of two thematic modules and one Constitutional module.
+A unit is made up of two thematic modules and one Constitutions module.
 Each unit includes content materials and reading assignments, reading quizzes, learning activities, discussion forums, and a paper or project.
-The course has been designed to offer you many ways to practice and demonstrate your learning.
+The course has been designed to offer diverse online learners many ways to practice and demonstrate their learning.

 Pay attention to deadlines for all modules and assignments.